-Question Υ N Action Point 1 Is the door clearly distinguishable from the façade? ?
-2 If glass, is it visible when closed? ?
-3 Does the clear door opening or one leaf when opened permit passage of a wheelchair or double buggy? ?
-4 Does it have a level or flush threshold, and a recessed matwell? ?
-5 Is there visibility through the doorway from both sides at standing and seated levels? ?
-6 Is there a minimum 300mm wide wheelchair manoeuvre space beside the leading edge of the door to clear doorswing? ?
-7 Can the door furniture be used at both standing and seated height? ?
-8 Can it be easily grasped and operated? ?
+Question Υ N Action Point 1 Is the door clearly distinguishable from the façade? ✓ 2 If glass, is it visible when closed? ✓ 3 Does the clear door opening or one leaf when opened permit passage of a wheelchair or double buggy? ✓ 4 Does it have a level or flush threshold, and a recessed Matwell? ✓ 5 Is there visibility through the doorway from both sides at standing and seated levels? ✓ 6 Is there a minimum 300mm wide wheelchair manoeuvre space beside the leading edge of the door to clear door swing? ✓ 7 Can the door furniture be used at both standing and seated height? ✓ 8 Can it be easily grasped and operated? √ Access Pad needs a service.
 9 If the door has a closer mechanism does it have: Delayed closure action?
 Slow-action closer?
-Minimal closure pressure? ?
-Checked monthly 10 If the door is power-operated does it have visual and tactile information?
-N/A N/A Manual door 11 If the door is security-protected is the system suitable for use by and within reach of people with sensory or mobility impairments? ?
-12 If there is a lobby, do the inner and outer doors meet the same criteria? ?
-13 Do lobby layouts enable all users to clear one door before going through the next? ?
-Very minimal space 14 Are signs designed and positioned to inform those with visual impairments and wheelchair users with reduced eye levels? ?
-15 Does the lighting installation take account of the needs of visually disabled people? ?
-16 Are floor spaces Slip resistant, even when wet?
+Minimal closure pressure? ✓ 10 If the door is power-operated does it have visual and tactile information?
+N/A N/A Manual door 11 If the door is security-protected is the system suitable for use by and within reach of people with sensory or mobility impairments? ✓ 12 If there is a lobby, do the inner and outer doors meet the same criteria? √ Internal door is security protected 13 Do lobby layouts enable all users to clear one door before going through the next? √ 14 Are signs designed and positioned to inform those with visual impairments and wheelchair users with reduced eye levels? ✓ 15 Does the lighting installation take account of the needs of visually disabled people?
+NA To be looked at as and when required 16 Are floor spaces Slip resistant, even when wet?
 Of a quality that is sympathetic to acoustics - ie not so 'hard' as to cause acoustic confusion?
-Firm for wheelchair manoeuvre ?
-17 Are junctions between floor surfaces arranged in a way that avoids presenting tripping hazards and causing visual confusion? ?
+Firm for wheelchair manoeuvre ✓

-18 Is any reception point suitable for approach and use from both sides by people in standing and seated positions? ?
-19 Is it fitted with an induction loop? ?
-20 For those progressing to other parts of the building is information provided by signs, supported by tactile information such as a map or model? ?
-NB all actions relating to the lobby are on a plan to be addressed in the next 3-5 years (by 2025) subject to finances.
+17 Are junctions between floor surfaces arranged in a way that avoids presenting tripping hazards and causing visual confusion? √ 18 Is any reception point suitable for approach and use from both sides by people in standing and seated positions? \checkmark 19 Is it fitted with an induction loop? ✓ To be looked at as and when required 20 For those progressing to other parts of the building is information provided by signs, supported by tactile information such as a map or model? ✓ Floor Plan